Key Points

 Thus, the process with the more extensive range between average and process entitlement should be prioritized higher for project nomination or selection

-A word of caution
+A Word of Caution

 Process entitlement is closely intertwined with the Hawthorne effect, or when employees perform at an above-average standard because the process is being observed.
 A classic example of the Hawthorne effect is when drivers pointedly drive the speed limit if they know a police officer is following them.
 In addition, the Hawthorne effect is a form of researcher interference or when the subjects of a study modify their behavior because they are the subjects of an examination.

 You may be asking yourself, wouldn’t the Hawthorne effect be a good thing since this will quickly demonstrate the process entitlement?
-In theory, yes; however, we need to be conscious of the Hawthorne effect because of the risk for process manipulation, such as cutting corners or skipping steps if the employees know you measure cycle time or throughput
+In theory, yes; however, we need to be conscious of the Hawthorne effect because of the risk of process manipulation, such as cutting corners or skipping steps if the employees know you measure cycle time or throughput

 Lean Six Sigma practitioners are no strangers to measurements; using statistical analysis is our standard work.
 However, measuring, or more specifically determining process entitlement, is slightly counterintuitive.

 Generally, Lean Six Sigma practitioners ignore individual data points in favor of the aggregate results from the sample data (except for outlier or special cause variation).
 Thus, when determining process entitlement, you are looking for the optimal unit of measurement for the process.
 For example, suppose production rate is the measurement.
-In that case, you will identify the process cycle with the highest production rate, or if cycle time is the measurement, look for the cycle with the shortest start to stop time duration.
+In that case, you will identify the process cycle with the highest production rate, or if cycle time is the measurement, look for the cycle with the shortest start-to-stop time duration.

-If you performed (or will perform) a descriptive statistical analysis on the data set, an easy way to determine process entitlement is looking at the maximum or minimum value in the data range.
+If you performed (or will perform) a descriptive statistical analysis on the data set, an easy way to determine process entitlement is by looking at the maximum or minimum value in the data range.
 The maximum or minimum values can be a fast and easy way to identify the best performance, but if your ideal process measurement is process performance related to USL or LSL, using the maximum or minimum values will not be helpful.

-While all of this conversation about peak performance and getting benefits without having to invest in improvements seems like using process entitlement is a magic bullet (of sorts) for goal setting, the use of process entitlement is slightly more complicated.
-Process entitlement is one data point in assessing a process performance and should be considered along with standard deviation, special and common cause variation, and organization stressors (e.g., employee well-being, equipment changes, staffing levels).
+This is one data point in assessing a process performance and should be considered along with standard deviation, special and common cause variation, and organization stressors (e.g., employee well-being, equipment changes, staffing levels).
 Measuring and tracking process entitlement is vital to understanding current process performance capability, but it’s not the only consideration in goal-setting and project selection.

 Critics of using process entitlement will challenge process entitlement in goal setting by arguing that process entitlement implies the historical performance was (a) good enough and (b) the best the process can ever do.
 These arguments are examples of why Lean Six Sigma practitioners need to advocate using multiple data sources for goal-setting and project selection.